GS Driver Training blog article header

 These are the highest-paying HGV jobs and include:

 • ADR (Hazardous Goods) — Transporting fuel, chemicals, or explosives.
-Requires additional ADR certification but commands a significant pay premium.
+Requires additional ADR dangerous goods training but commands a significant pay premium.

 • Tanker Driving — Delivering fuel, milk, water, or chemicals in tanker vehicles.
 Specialist skills required.